lmc2179/lmc2179.github.io/drafts/minimize.md

-_Fitting a customer parametric model MLE and getting its standard errors in Python with scipy_
+_Fitting a custom parametric model MLE and getting its standard errors in Python with scipy_

 Examples
 * Growth curves